harouny/NLog.Extensions.AzureTableStorage/README.md

 Notes
 =====
-- Before running unit tests on you local machine, make sure Azure Storage Emulator is running.
+- Before running tests on you local machine, make sure Azure Storage Emulator is running.